 The results of her research projects have been published in prestigious journals including Inorganic Chemistry, Applied Physics Letters, Physical Chemistry and, with undergraduate co-authors, in Environmental Science and Technology, Acta Crystallographica, and the Journal of Chemical Crystallography.
-Currently, Dr. Koplitz and her students are using computational methods to investigate the effects of non-covalent interactions on the properties of crystals.
+Currently, Dr. Koplitz and her students are using experimental and computational methods to investigate the effects of non-covalent interactions on the properties of crystals.

 Ph.D., Princeton University, 1986; M.A.
 Princeton University, 1983; B.S.
 Muhlenberg College, 1981

 Areas of Expertise